Russell Wilson may have made a miraculous recovery from surgery, but Sunday’s game shows he is in fact mortal

 But this loss hurt, deeply.
 The Seahawks got some bad breaks — such as a fumble they seemingly recovered, only to have the officials decide they hadn’t.
 And an apparent first-down pickup by Wilson that was originally awarded them but then taken away, forcing a punt.
 They also had some self-destructive moments, too, particularly an unsportsmanlike call against Carlos Dunlap when he chucked a shoe that had come off a Packers player.
 That helped set up Green Bay’s first touchdown and warranted a postgame apology to the Seahawks by Dunlap.

-Amid all of his own mea culpas, Wilson said after the game he also felt a measure of joy “because I know I’m back and I know I’m going to be better.”
+Amid all of his own mea culpas, Wilson said after the game he also felt a measure of joy “because I know I’m back, and I know I’m going to be better.”

 But on this night, even the eagerly anticipated return of their prodigal quarterback wasn’t enough to steal a vitally needed victory for the Seahawks.